VA Loan Closing Costs

 “We see veterans surprised by fees on their closing disclosure that simply should not be there.
 The non-allowable fee rules exist for a reason.
 When I review a loan file and spot an attorney fee that has nothing to do with title work, that comes off the veteran’s side.
 Full stop.
 A good VA lender catches that before the disclosure ever goes out.”

-Reed Letson, Owner, Elevation Mortgage
+— Reed Letson, Owner, Elevation Mortgage

 How to Lower Your VA Closing Costs

 Veterans have more options to reduce closing costs than buyers using most other loan types.
-Three strategies get used regularly: seller concessions, lender credits, and gift funds.
-Each comes with trade-offs, and understanding those trade-offs is what lets you choose the right combination for your situation.
+Three strategies get used most often: seller concessions, lender credits, and gift funds.
+Each one involves trade-offs, and knowing them before you write an offer is what lets you build the right structure for your situation.

-Seller Concessions
+Seller Coverage and Concessions

-Lender Credits and Gift Funds
+Lender Credits

 Common Mistakes VA Borrowers Make